Why Microgreen Seed Density is Important

-So if using too few microgreen seeds makes a tray cost more, then adding more seed will make each tray cost less.
+So if using too few microgreen seeds makes a tray cost more, then adding more seeds will make each tray cost less.

-Too many seeds mean too many plants in the tray that can cause a couple of problems.
+Too many seeds mean too many plants in the tray, which can cause some problems.

 Crowded plants cause stunted growth.
 Dense planting doesn’t allow each plant to get the light they need to thrive.

 Ok, we know microgreens are meant to grow close together.
-However, each plant needs room to acquire the light they need to generate energy to produce vitamins.
+However, each plant needs room to acquire the light to generate energy to produce vitamins.

-The leaves in the middle of the tray are less than half the size as those on the outside.
+The leaves in the middle of the tray are less than half the size of those on the outside.
 To some extent, this occurs in most microgreen trays, but not as extreme.

 Those plants in the middle will not be as nutritious as the ones on the perimeter.

-Instead, plant same mass of seeds on two trays, and the microgreens from those two trays will have more nutritional value than those grown tightly on single tray.
+Instead, plant the same mass of seeds on two trays, and the microgreens from those two trays will have more nutritional value than those grown tightly on a single tray.

 Both problems can be caused by the lack of air circulation around the plant stems, which gives the fungus spores the moisture they need to develop.